felipemelonunes09/cquasar/README.md

 Tokens:
     NUMBER: starts with a digit and only have digits.
     ID: start with a letter and can have digits and characters

 Commands:
+    Reserved Words:
         if
         while
         for
         print
+    Attribuition:
+        =
+    Comparation:
+        ==